JEE/Chemistry/States of Matter and Gaseous State

 Use this order: read the condition, name the subtopic, write the governing rule, calculate or compare, then check exceptions.
 This produces fewer negative marks in both JEE Main and Advanced.

-Original solved drill 1: Ideal gas equation
+Original solved drill 1: Ideal gas equation and gas laws

-Original solved drill 2: Dalton law
+Original solved drill 2: Dalton law of partial pressures

-Original solved drill 3: Kinetic theory
+Original solved drill 3: Kinetic molecular theory

-Solution path: identify Kinetic theory, write the relevant condition, eliminate impossible options, and then calculate or compare.
+Solution path: identify Kinetic molecular theory, write the relevant condition, eliminate impossible options, and then calculate or compare.
 This solved drill is newly written to match the topic pattern without reproducing any source wording.

-Original solved drill 4: Real gases
+Original solved drill 4: Maxwell-Boltzmann speed distribution

 Original solved drill 5: van der Waals equation